Longniddry railway station

-Longniddry railway station is located at the southeast corner of the village of Longniddry, East Lothian, Scotland.
+Longniddry railway station is located at the southeast corner of the coastal village of Longniddry, East Lothian, Scotland.
 The station is on the East Coast Main Line, 13+1/4 mi east of Edinburgh Waverley, and is served by stopping passenger trains on the North Berwick Line.

 History

 The main line between Edinburgh and Berwick-upon-Tweed was opened by the North British Railway on 22 June 1846, with Longniddry station and the branch line to Haddington opening on the same date.
 Longniddry's importance as a junction station increased in 1898 with the opening of the Gullane branch.